mmarius/montreal-things-to-do/README.md

 ### Other

 - [Drogheria Fine](https://maps.app.goo.gl/u9NHyVLAmLiQWPcd7): Cheap counter for piping hot gnocchi served with bolognese and a mountain or parmesan.
 - [Falafel Yoni](https://maps.app.goo.gl/3kLAFpCzBRVwWpVJ8): One of the best falafel places around Mile-End.
+(Elinor says this is hands down the best place for falafel in Montreal.
+I recommend the za'atar fries & amba sauce on falafel).
 - [Bernie Beigne](https://maps.app.goo.gl/rgt87PZh5deHvKah9): Get the glazed donuts.
 Get very busy on the weekend.
 - [Jean-Talon Markt](https://maps.app.goo.gl/LwG67j3SZxG36GNM7): Nice farmers market.
 There are several restaurants and cafes around the market as well.
 Definitely worth a visit.
 - [Stash Café](https://maps.app.goo.gl/bwVttvJqoTN7UQGVA): Great Polish restaurant in the old town.
 This is what Germans call "deftige Küche"